 Because most newborn's rashes are "normal", there is generally no treatment needed except for patience.
 It's important to ask the doctor for some guidance about what to expect when it comes to rashes and which require some additional treatment.
 Ask your pediatrician about baby skin care tips if you need guidance.

 Diaper rash is often caused by irritation to the skin due to contact with urine, stool, and detergent.
 Sometimes it can be caused by yeast infections, bacterial infections, or even due to an allergy to diaper material.
 In general, most diaper rashes can be prevented by changing diapers when they are wet or soiled and allowing the diaper area to dry between changes.
 Using a topical barrier cream or ointment such as zinc oxide or A&D ointment can help.
 Diaper rash creams and treatments are available if recommended by your pediatrician.

 Erythema toxicum neonatorum is the most common pustular (fluid-filled) eruption in newborns.
 More than half of all newborns develop this rash usually within two to three days after birth.
 Generally, the rash appears on the face or extremities and initially as a red raised eruption.
 Then they develop into a pustule with a "blotchy" appearance.
 The cause is unknown, however the lesions fade after a week, and there is no treatment needed.
 Sometimes this is confused with more serious infections of the skin.
 If there is fever associated with the eruption, further evaluation is needed.

 Birthmarks can be found in 5%-10% of all babies.
 Most of these are common nevi (areas of skin discoloration) and need no further evaluation.
-Birthmarks are generally divided into three groups: pigmented, vascular, and anatomic.
+Birthmark types are generally divided into three groups: pigmented, vascular, and anatomic.
 Some birthmarks develop over time, and some are present at birth.
 Always talk to a pediatrician about any concerns about birthmarks.

 Newborns often have very dry peeling skin in the initial period after birth.
 This is due to the fact that the infant has existed in a fluid environment for several months, and after birth, the skin cells start to regenerate, which results in the peeling of the old skin cells.
 There is no need to do anything since this will resolve on its own.

 Cradle cap, also called seborrheic dermatitis, is a very common rash seen in newborns.
 The rash, usually seen in the first month of life, starts on the scalp and has a red, waxy, and scaly appearance.
 Sometimes the rash can extend to the face and neck.
-It is not generally itchy, and although it will resolve on its own, the treatment may include a special shampoo, petroleum jelly, and even a topical steroid.
+It is not generally itchy, and although it will resolve on its own, cradle cap treatment may include a special shampoo, petroleum jelly, and even a topical steroid.

 Although "baby powder" seems like an important item to have for an infant, it is generally not needed.
 Regardless of that, it is extremely important to avoid talc-containing powder, since there is a risk for accidental inhalation and subsequent lung problems.

 Milia occur in 50% of newborns.
 These appear as small white papules and are caused by poorly functioning newborn skin.
 Milia are generally seen on the forehead, cheeks, nose, and chin, but they can be seen elsewhere.
 Leave them alone, as they will disappear on their own within a month without any treatment.
 Contact your pediatrician if your baby's milia won't go away.

 Oral thrush is caused by a yeast infection in the mouth.
 It appears on the tongue and gums and is bright red with white plaques (looks like dried milk curds).
 It is a common infection in infancy and may be brought on by poor oral hygiene, antibiotic usage, or other immune problems.
 In babies, it is most often associated with either antibiotic usage or poor oral hygiene.
 The doctor may need to prescribe an antifungal medication such as nystatin (Mycostatin, Nilstat, Nystex).